Building a Stage for Build a Boat Information

 Holiday/Event Stages:

 These stages appear once a year in their designated holiday update and are put in storage for the rest of the year.
-Each year they appear, they give the player a new secret chest.
-These stages are force-loaded for the duration of it’s appearance, so they will always appear in the same spot regardless of how hard they are or how many times the stages are refreshed.
-When a holiday themed stage is added, the person who made them often isn’t credited for their work but they still receive the contributor rank.
+These stages are usually force-loaded for the duration of their appearance, so they will always appear in the same spot regardless of how hard they are or how many times the stages are refreshed.
+When a holiday-themed stage is added, the person who made might not get credited for their work, but they will still receive the contributor rank.

 That’s All I Have for You